gabriquaranta/3D-semantic-novelty-detection/readme.md

 # 3D Semantic Novelty Detection

-The code and paper result have been developed in collaboration with [George Florin Eftime](https://github.com/geoxRegex) and [Giulio Maselli](https://github.com/giuliomsl).
+The code have been developed in collaboration with [George Florin Eftime](https://github.com/geoxRegex) and [Giulio Maselli](https://github.com/giuliomsl).

+Our results are presented in the report [Exploring the Depths of 3D Semantic Novelty Detection](s318944_s306125_s303483_project5.pdf).

 The project centers on 3D semantic novelty detection, aiming to differentiate whether a given data sample belongs to a predefined nominal distribution of known semantic classes.